 Regarding the Union of Evangelical and Reformed Jurisdictions

 All the above are to be affirmed and accepted.
 In addition:

 Regarding the loss of Apostolic

-convened at which the following Constitutions will be drawn up and ratified
+is to be convened at which the following Constitutions will be drawn up

-The lack of Apostolicity of these ministries is acknowledged.
+The lack of Apostolicity of these ministries (except in the

-A joint declaration on the nature of the Apostolic Tradition, developing
+A Dogmatic Constitution on the nature of the Apostolic Tradition,

-This to include a statement that the New Testament is the prime
+a statement that the New Testament is the prime and

 is subject to its clear meaning, notwithstanding the fact that all

 Scripture is subject to authoritative interpretation by the Magisterium.